DataDog/integrations-extras/anecdote/README.md

 - Sign into your [Anecdote account][1].
 - Navigate to the Integrations section.
 - Find the Datadog integration.
 - Enter the region where your Datadog Workspace is located.
-You will then be redirected to the Datadog website where you need to authenticate your Datadog account with the integration.
+You are then redirected to the Datadog website where you need to authenticate your Datadog account with the integration.
 - After logging in, install the Anecdote application within Datadog.
 This adds "Anecdote: Bug Reports" to your list of Dashboards in Datadog.

 ### Validation